Recipes for a dog

 Typical Home Made Diet Recipes for various situations

-SELECT the closest to your dog’s condition (if your dog exact adult weight is not in the listed category provide the same proportions by more or less).
+SELECT the closest to your dog’s condition (if your dog exact adult weight is not in the listed category, please to the section below “ADJUSTMENTS ACCORDING TO THE DOG’S WEIGHT”).

 Important: if your dog is not healthy, please contact your vet or vetnutritiongroup.com.au for special recipes.